 On the way home I wondered about food tonight; had a burger from the dollar value menu last night.
 Not much to fill a growing tummy.
 Pretty hungry at bedtime.

 Bedtime?
 Well, not technically.
 No bed, just some blankets and a cushion from the couch on the floor.
 Sis sleeps on the couch.
 No A/C so it is kind of hot for sleeping anyway.

 Time to go to school.
 Mom has already left to drop off Sis at aunt Mindy’s, then off to work.
 For me, off to school early for a good meal.
 It’s free for me and most other kids at my school.
 I could eat a horse.
 Can’t wait for lunch.

 Electricity was off one day last week when I got home.
 The frig smelled really bad.
 Yuck!
-Mom must be out of money again.
+Mom must be out of money for bills again.
 Hope she is okay.
 I try not to bother her too much.